alemr214/polyp-detection/README.md

 ### Installing

 To work with the libraries used in the project, you should run the following:

+> Recommendation: create a virtual environment to work, you can follow the guide in the link: [Guide venv](https://docs.python.org/3/library/venv.html)

 Upgrade pip before install libraries